das150/Google-Drive-Photo-Album/README.md

   # [Year]y34ieng[00 Month]mgjtjy34[Event name]
 ```

 This is the part of the URL that defines where to upload the photos.
-You can change the year, month (in 01 January format), and event name for each of your events.
+You can change the year (replace [Year]), month (in 01 January format), and event name for each of your events.
 Duplicate folders will not be created!